zammad/zammad-documentation/prerequisites/software.rst

 2.1.
 Ruby Programming Language
 ------------------------------

+.. hint:: **🤓 Only relevant for source code installations**

+   Docker and package installations provide the required ruby dependencies!

 | Zammad requires Ruby.
 All required rubygems like ruby on rails are listed in
   the Gemfile.
 | The following Ruby version is supported: